-The Integrated Science core course (SCIE 1505.18) is taught by a team of integrated science professors and includes two terms of Biology and Psychology, and one term of Earth Science, Statistics, and Writing in Science.
+The Integrated Science core course is taught by a team of integrated science professors and includes two terms of Biology and Psychology, and one term of Earth Science, Statistics, and Writing in Science.
 Our students also take a one-term companion course, Ethics in Science (PHIL 1050).

-Co-requisite Calculus, Chemistry, and (optionally) Physics courses are taken with other BSc students.
-Three Options provide flexibility in terms of co-requisites.
-See the 'Choosing an Integrated Science Option' sheet for suggestions, depending on intended majors or career aspirations.
+Calculus and Chemistry are taken with other BSc students.
+See the 'Course selection for Integrated Science' sheet for guidance, depending on intended majors.